actor-framework/actor-framework/CONTRIBUTING.md

-When contributing source code, please adhere to the following coding style, whwich is loosely based on the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) and the coding conventions used by the STL.
+When contributing source code, please adhere to the following coding style, whwich is loosely based on the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) and the coding conventions used by the C++ Standard Library.

 Example for the Impatient